This is the multi-page printable view of this section. Click here to print.

 serverTagsDefinition List of tags to add to each server when storing the data in Influxdb.
 All tags defined here MUST be present in each server’s definition section further down in the config file!

-servers List of what servers to monitor.
+servers Array of servers to monitor.
 For each server a set of properties MUST be defined.

 servers.